-The report will also contain details of top recommendations for increasing the energy efficiency of your property along with an indicative cost and potential cost savings of undertaking these updates.
+The report will also contain top recommendations for increasing the energy efficiency of your property, along with an indicative cost and potential cost savings of undertaking these.
 Using this information, you should easily be able to understand how beneficial making these updates will be in comparison to how much money they will save you.

-We hope this guide has explained all there is to know about the Electrical Performance Certificate (EPC), and you now understand why it's needed.
-Although by law an EPC must be arranged when you're selling a house, your other property survey options may be less clear cut.
+We hope this guide has explained all there is to know about the Energy Performance Certificate (EPC), and help you understand why it's needed.
+Although by law an EPC must be arranged when you're marketing a house to sell, your other property survey options may be less clear cut.
 Luckily, Compare My Move have got a range of guides on property surveys, so you know exactly which type you'll need.
-This includes the popular Homebuyers Survey and Valuation Survey, the detailed Full Structural Survey, and the specialist Listed Building Survey.
+This includes the most basic level one Condition Report, the popular level two Homebuyers Survey and Valuation Survey, the detailed level three Building Survey, and the specialist Listed Building Survey.